SteveCaruso/idmx-225-gitignore-template/README.md

 - **CSS**: Styled the page with a cohesive theme, responsive layouts, and dynamic hover effects.
 - **Responsive Design**: Ensured the page is functional and visually appealing across various devices using media queries.

+## Logo
+This project features a custom logo (monogram "AB") designed to match the website's theme.
+The logo represents my personal brand and was created to enhance the professionalism of the webpage.
+It also appears as a favicon for the site.

 ## Color Scheme
 The webpage uses a simple yet effective color scheme with high contrast for readability: